 Who pays for my legal advice?

 There is no legal requirement for the employer to pay your legal fees in taking advice on a Settlement Agreement and therefore you are primarily liable for all fees.
 However, in practice employers will normally contribute towards some or all of the legal costs.
 It is often possible for us to negotiate an increase in the contribution so that there is no cost to you at all.

 We will always ensure you authorise additional costs before they are incurred and keep you informed if costs are likely to exceed the estimate we have given.

-Please see our Guide on Settlement Agreements for more details.
+Please see our Pocket Guide to Settlement Agreements for more details.

 THE Settlement Agreement team

 Employment 01908 689318Stuart is Head of the Employment Department and has over 20 years’ experience advising on all aspects of employment and pensions law.
 His partner led service provides practical and commercially focused advice to a wide range of local, national and international clients on the whole range of work related matters.